 Who is legally responsible for dog bite injuries?

 The dog’s owner is responsible for dog bite injuries.
 “It’s the dog owner’s duty to make sure that the dog is trained, behaved and controlled so that it doesn’t hurt anybody,” says firm founder John Foy.
 If you consider yourself injured or hurt because of an incident with a dog, call us at 404-400-4000.
-Make sure you discuss your case with a personal injury attorney.
+Make sure you discuss your case with a personal injury lawyers for dog bites in Atlanta.
 Our only goal is to protect and compensate the victim.
 And we want to make sure the dog is not able to injure another person.

 What compensation can I collect for a dog bite?